valtido/sentry-docs/src/collections/_documentation/clients/java/config.md

 An example would be in a JEE environment where the application using Sentry could be deployed and undeployed regularly.

-To avoid this behaviour, it is possible to disable the graceful shutdown.
+To avoid this behavior, it is possible to disable the graceful shutdown.
 This might lead to some log entries being lost if the log application doesn’t shut down the `SentryClient` instance nicely.

 The option to do so is `async.gracefulshutdown`: